Cold coffee is a real all-rounder

 And the Ice Brew method?

 This variant works in the same way as for the production of hot filter coffee.
 The difference here is that the coffee is poured over ice so that the hot coffee is immediately cooled.

 You will need these utensils for the preparation:

 - 1 Chemex carafe (6 cups)

 - 38g of your favorite coffee that you grind with a medium grind

 Before you filter the coffee powder through the Chemex carafe, add the 300g ice cubes to the coffee and then brew the coffee with 300 ml hot water in the Chemex.
 The ice cubes immediately cool the coffee again, so that there is no bitter aftertaste when enjoying coffee later.
 Thanks to this special combination with ice cubes and hot water, cold coffee retains its typical taste and offers you pleasant refreshment on hot days.

 What is an ice drip coffee?

-This iced coffee preparation, which we rarely find in bars and cafes, is often cult in the USA and Japan.
+This iced coffee preparation, which we rarely find in bars and cafes, is cult in the USA and Japan.
 The slow dripping of the melting ice onto the coffee powder has a great fascination for the viewer.
-The preparation could be seen as a real contribution to deceleration, because only one drop of water hits the coffee powder per second.
-Due to this, slow wetting of the coffee and the exceptionally long preparation time of around 5 to 15 hours.
-Depending on which maker is used, the result is a concentrated coffee elixir with a taste that is more reminiscent of tea.
+The preparation could be seen as a real contribution to deceleration because only one drop of water hits the coffee powder per second.
+Due to the slow wetting of the coffee and the exceptionally long preparation time of around 5 to 15 hours depending on which maker is used, the result is a concentrated coffee elixir with a taste that is more reminiscent of tea.
 The concentrate is then stretched with water or ice.
-This way you get a mild, cold coffee with a round taste and little acidity.
+In this way you get a mild, cold coffee with a round taste and little acidity.